Miami Beach police arrest more than 50 people during spring breaker raucous

 DESANTIS: FLORIDA'S COVID EXPERIENCE CONFIRMS 'LOCKDOWN APPROACH IS A FAILED APPROACH'

-Officers in bullet-proof vests dispersed pepper spray balls Saturday night into a defiant crowd, refusing to submit to the curfew that had only been enacted four hours earlier.
+Officers employed pepper spray balls Saturday night as a defiant crowd refused to submit to the curfew that had only been enacted four hours earlier.

 A military style vehicle was seen rolling down the palm-tree lined Ocean Drive as outnumbered Miami Beach police officers struggled to disperse the crowds.
 Tourists were urged to stay inside their hotels and pedestrians or vehicles were not allowed to enter the restricted area after 8 p.m.